jerrymarino/XcodeCompilationDatabase/README.md

 ## Alternatives

 - XCPretty can generate a Comp DB for clang.
-Eventually, I hope it will for swift too.
+Eventually, it may for swift too.